 *The signal could be a beacon from another U-boat that had spotted a convoy and was forming a "wolfpack" of other U-boats to

-*The direction-finding loop antenna is authentic.
+*The direction-finding loop antenna in this photograph is authentic.
 The bicycle, ironing board, and sweater belong to my fabulous technical editor, Dieter Blumenthal.
 Bicycles and ironing boards were not standard

 Photo by Bruce Culp

-Photo by kind permission of Dieter and Gila
+Photo by kind permission of Dieter and his lovely wife, Gila